petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system.md

 ./gradlew build
 ```

-In the first step, we will [customize a data schema](./building-a-custom-icketing-system/customizing-a-data-schema.md)
+In the first step, you'll [customize a data schema](./building-a-custom-icketing-system/customizing-a-data-schema.md)